Creating a Pizza With Whole Wheat Crust, Sauce, & 15 Veggie Toppings

 Easy Tofu "Ricotta"

-This is a simply way to make your pizza dairy free with a easy, flavorful and creamy topping.
+This is a simple way to make your pizza dairy-free with an easy, flavorful, and creamy topping.
 It's fast and simple!

 - Add 1–2 tablespoons of nutritional yeast to taste and mix well (add spices if desired)